 There is significant regulation, restrictions, and even opposition paving the road on the journey to a cannabis operation.
 Since many of these hurdles revolve around where an entity “does business,” finding the right location can be a challenge.

-Oftentimes, a real estate agent will be hired, but they are seldom up-to-date on the current cannabis regulations & restrictions (they are continually changing), which is crucial for ensuring the location won’t later be flagged, delayed, or even prohibited from operating.
+Oftentimes, a property search will be conducted without up-to-date knowledge of the current cannabis regulations & restrictions (they are continually changing), which is crucial for ensuring the location won’t later be flagged, delayed, or even prohibited from operating.